youngaryan/stif_steganography-/README.md

 - Convert watermark image to 9x9 binary.
 - Detect strong SIFT keypoints in carrier image.
 - For each selected keypoint:
-  - Embed the watermark in a square patch (centered on the keypoint) into the **LSB of the blue channel**.
+  - Embed the watermark in a square patch (centered on the keypoint) into the **LSB of reandom channels**.
 - Save:
   - Modified image
   - Metadata (`.json`) including SIFT points(x,y positions, size and angles) and watermark segment.